eswan0962/icecauldron.github.io/blog.md

 Everyone wants their piece.
 Small pieces = commodities.
 Medium pieces = hearts, land, space.
 Large pieces = nations of creatures, the ocean.
 I have my fair share of small and medium pieces.
 I am a piece of a larger piece and my spaces, fractions of a whole.
 The larger pieces have ripples of insurgence within them.
 Tumors.
 Lights.
 Tomorrows unpromised promise of change and mutation and adaptation and conquered pieces.

+I'm not ashamed of other's power as long as it serves me and my power.
+This is an egregious, mundane reaction.
+I exercise power through careful and careless thought and I believe the outcome is largely the same on the medium and large scales.
+It is in medium scales that we have the most impact on the individual.
+It is in the small scales that we have most grief with ourselves and strangers.
+It is on the large scales where we find our way into a book probably.. the last pages of the story lead to an untimely demise... the dream/curiosity stolen/shattered by others who want their big idea to be the large scale's driving force.

+I'll tell you what.
+Shooting for the large piece of power leaves you in excess or absence of anything in a category below it.
+You will lose your autonomy.
+You will likely lose your medium pieces (given that they are hearts) -- because these people have their own power to wield.
+What you gain must be worth it in your head.. what you're sacrificing must be worth it in your head..
+But predictive behavior of most human beings show that they would rather have medium pieces (small communities) over a larger piece (social control).

 ###### 01.08.2021

 ## Thoughts